pychinnn/Picking-Profile-Analysis-for-a-Retail-Distribution-Warehouse/README.md

 ## Business Context
 The client recently took over operations of a Retail Distribution Warehouse.
 Due to limited internal familiarity with the outbound process control, the warehouse was struggling to meet basic delivery targets.
-* **Problem**: Consistent delivery failures created "inventory gaps" at retail outlets, leading to **lost revenue and inflated cost-to-serve** from redundant logistics atempts.
+* **Problem**: Consistent delivery failures created "inventory gaps" at retail outlets, leading to **lost revenue and inflated cost-to-serve** from redundant logistics attempts.
 * **Goal**: Identify the **root causes** of fulfilment failures and implement **measures** to close the gap.

 ## Data-Driven Insight and Bottleneck Identification